President Donald Trump believes in hell and he thinks it can be found in mentally-ill gunmen who shoot school children.

 1. a gunman will ensure he shoots the schoolteacher first, and then any adult who appears on the scene.
 What effect will this have on the recruitment of teachers?

-2. the argument, based upon how long it takes ‘first responders’ to reach the scene of a shooting, carries into the whole of public life and even into private life, so that it amounts to the right to carry guns at all times.
+2. the argument, based upon the long delay before ‘first responders’ reach the scene of a shooting, if correct would carry into the whole of public life and even into private life, so that it amounts to the right to carry guns at all times.

 3. what about a deranged school-teacher running amock with a gun?